dschultz0/larry/docs/index.rst

 =================================

 **larry** is library of AWS utilities for Python that, quite simply, makes it easier to get data science and engineering projects done.
-It allows you to interact with AWS services with the least overhead possible so you can stay focused on the task at hand, instead of mucking around with AWS APIs.
+It allows you to interact with AWS services with as little overhead possible so you can stay focused on the task at hand, instead of mucking around with AWS APIs.

 Using **larry** you can accomplish the same tasks you would normally tackle with boto3 (it's built on boto3), but with a